Azure-Samples/academic-knowledge-analytics-visualization/src/AcademicAnalytics/10. Field of Study Top Entities/README.md

 # Field of Study Top Entities

 This sample code illustrates how to find top entities by Microsoft Academic Rank, H-Index, Estimated Citations and time range for all fields of study using USQL script and visualize the results using Power BI.

 ![](/images/PBIFieldOfStudyTopEntities.png "Field of study top entities")

+[Microsoft Academic](https://academic.microsoft.com/) also uses similar calculation to power its Entity Type Analytics Page.
+Check out [Authors Analytics Page](https://academic.microsoft.com/#/authors/0/), [Conference Analytics Page] (https://academic.microsoft.com/#/conferences/0/), [Journal Analytics Page] (https://academic.microsoft.com/#/journals/0/), [Institution Analytics Page] (https://academic.microsoft.com/#/institutions/0/) to see these stats in action.

 ## Getting started

 ### FieldTopEntities.usql

-This script illustrates how find top enities for each fields of study by calculating Microsoft Academic Rank, H-Index, and Estimated Citations.
-The calculation is also done for three different time ranges, All time, 5 year, and 10 year.
+This script illustrates how find top enities for each field of study by calculating Microsoft Academic Rank, H-Index, and Estimated Citations.
+The calculation is also done for three different time ranges, all time, past 5 years, and past 10 years.

 #### Input Parameters